SaranshTiwari03/SaranshTiwari03/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Data Structures and Algorithms and Flutter.**
+- 🌱 I’m currently learning **Web Development & Mern stack Development.**

 - 🎓 Studying Computer Science with specialization in Internet of Things at Chandigarh University.

-- 💼   Actively looking for a summer internship opportuinity.
+- 💼   Actively looking for a Job opportuinities.

 - 👯 I’m looking to collaborate on **OpenSource Projects**